Embassy of Israel, Manila

-The Embassy of the State of Israel in the Philippines is at the 11th Floor of Avecshares Center, 1132 University Parkway North, Bonifacio Global City in Taguig.
+The Embassy of the State of Israel in the Philippines is the diplomatic mission of Israel to the Philippines.
+It is located at the Avecshares Center, 1132 University Parkway North, Bonifacio Global City in Taguig.
 The permanent mission of Israel in the Philippines has been representing the country since the year 1962.

+The embassy began operating in Bonifacio Global City since March 2013.

 The current ambassador of Israel to the Philippines as of 19 August 2025 is Dana Kursh.